rhodricusack/kerko/README.md

 * Enter only the _Cites_ relations.
 The reverse _Cited by_ relations will be
   inferred automatically.
-* You can only relate items that belong to the same Zotero library.
+* You may only relate items that belong to the same Zotero library.
 * Although using Zotero URIs is the most reliable way of relating items, alternatively you could use Zotero Item Selects (`zotero://select/...`), or other identifiers recognized by Kerko's item resolver, e.g., DOI, ISBN, ISSN.